 Most students attend college classes during fall and spring semesters, with some knocking out courses during summer sessions.
 However, for campus recruiting, there is no semester break.
 To broaden your talent pool while attracting high-caliber candidates, college recruitment strategies must focus on student engagement year-round.

-Here are the basic components of any college recruitment strategy:
+Here are the basic components of any campus recruitment strategy:

 Know your audience

 With Gen Z entering the workforce for the first time, you may need to adjust your recruiting strategy.
-Simply put, tactics that attracted millennial college students may not work with Gen Z. According to the 2019 Yello Recruiting Study, Gen Z has a unique set of expectations for their relationship with their recruiter, level of engagement throughout the hiring process, and job tenure once they’ve started with your company.
+Simply put, tactics that attract millennial college students may not work with Gen Z. Gen Z has a unique set of expectations for their relationship with their recruiter, level of engagement throughout the hiring process, and job tenure once they’ve started with your company.

 Build a talent community